discrete-notes/discrete-notes.github.io/_posts/2020-04-20-network-decomposition-3-centralized.md

 interior of the ball.
 That is, if we select $m$ nodes to be in the ball, we freeze at most $m$ new nodes.
 This is enough for the whole construction to work.

+*Next post of the series: [Weak and strong decomposition](https://discrete-notes.github.io/network-decomposition-4-weak-strong)*